Droxford

 Turn right and follow the railway trail until you reach the large stone bridge.
 Go under it and on the other side there are some information boards detailing the original station’s role in the Second World War.

-Turn right, signposted Droxford Village and climb the steps up onto the bridge.
+For the shorter walk, turn right, signposted Droxford Village and climb the steps up onto the bridge.
 Go left and go through a boarded kissing gate and cross the top corner of a field.
 Go through the second kissing gate on the opposite side and follow the path downwards, through another gate.
 This will lead you down the edge of a field to the river.

 The banks around the river are privately owned, so stopping to picnic and lingering for the day is not encouraged, but we have usually found that a quick play in the river around the bridge and rocks at this spot only has been tolerated.
 Once you have enjoyed this lovely little place, cross the bridge and follow the path back up to the church.
-As of January 2024, there is a large tree hanging dangerously over the path just before you cross the river.
-The footpath is currently closed so we suggest you avoid steps 8 and 9 and follow the diversion below, starting from the railway bridge.

 The field has cows in, but they seemed like a peaceful bunch when I passed by them!
 You will see the direction of the footpath worn into the field and should follow it all the way across until you come close to a house with a large deck platform.
 Follow the path through the gate here and walk along a section of path with fence either side.
 Dog walkers should look out for the ‘lick, stick, pick’ station for dog water, sticks and poo bags!
 Children might like to look out for the quirky chicken run.

-*If your children fancy a treat at the end of the walk, then you can take a five minute extension up Park Lane from the main street to the playground.
+*If your children fancy a treat at the end of the walk, then you can take a five minute extension up Park Lane from the main street in Droxford to the playground.
 It is just beyond the junior school and does have its own car park if you want to drive.

 Did you know?